beyond-all-reason/rfcs/active-rfcs/CPUTESTRFC.md

 1. its rare to see player toxicity occur
 2. when player toxicity has occured its because issues arised from a specific player lagging the game
 a. this can be the result of a low cpu score however it can be a factor of an interent system (ping or bad connection to another player)

+# Alternatives
+1. not having this system
+2. a number of different systems is possible with this idea.

+# Unresolved questions
+do we want such a system